Published

 Homeowners with properties in poor condition

-It’s harder to sell a house in poor condition vs. one that’s move-in ready.
-Home buyers typically prefer homes that require little to no repairs.
+It's harder to sell a house in poor condition vs. one that's move-in ready.
+Investors, such as Lopez from House Love Treatment Buyers LLC, prefer homes that offer "significant value-add opportunities," ideal for sellers with properties that may require substantial repairs.

 Poor condition means your home has serious issues that likely cost thousands to fix — not minor cosmetic items or maintenance needs.
 Examples may include:

-Investors actually prefer to buy homes in poor condition, so selling to them off-market allows you to avoid common roadblocks, like buyers backing out of the deal because of a poor home inspection or low appraisal coming in low.
+Investors prefer to buy homes in poor condition, so selling to them off-market allows you to avoid common roadblocks, like buyers backing out of the deal because of a poor home inspection or a lender's home appraisal coming in low.

 Expect investors to hire an inspector and contractor to estimate the cost of repairs and then factor those costs into their offer price.
 If they don’t overestimate their rehab costs, there’s a good chance they’ll make money on the deal.